Jon Hunter Spence: Biography

 Spence's biography Becoming Jane Austen was published in 2003.
-University of Wisconsin-Madison English professor Joseph Wiesenfarth noted in a review that the work "is one of the best half-dozen books published on Austen in the last quarter century, at least.
+University of Wisconsin–Madison English professor Joseph Wiesenfarth noted in a review that the work "is one of the best half-dozen books published on Austen in the last quarter century, at least.
 It is a remarkably learned book written in a remarkably lucid style and a joy to read.
 The research is so substantial, wide-ranging, and detailed that any conjecture Spence builds on it has the feel of bedrock itself.
 His interpretation of Jane Austen’s character and personality as well as of her fiction impresses the reader with his long and intimate acquaintance with the writer and her works."
-Wiesenfarth also observed that the book must have required "research in dusty, neglected archives" which he believed then led to "polished and penetrating readings of Austen’s novels along with an evocation of their author’s character".
+Wiesenfarth also observed that the book must have required "research in dusty, neglected archives", which he believed led to "polished and penetrating readings of Austen’s novels along with an evocation of their author’s character".

-Becoming Jane Austen was the detailed scholarship which provided the inspiration for the film Becoming Jane which appeared in 2007 and on which he was a consultant.
+Becoming Jane Austen provided the scholarly basis for the film Becoming Jane, released in 2007, on which Spence served as a consultant.